eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **United States**

 >Use periods in the abbreviation, U.S. within texts.
-In headlines, it's US (no perions).
+In headlines, it's US (no periods).

 >>•	The United States is a popular destination for tourists.